artem78/VnstatGUI/docs/ReadMe.md

 # vnStat GUI

 Graphical interface for [vnStat](https://en.wikipedia.org/wiki/VnStat) console traffic monitor.
 It simply calls `vnstat` command with `--json` argument and parse output.
+Also this program can recieve statistics from remote machine using SSH.

 ![](screenshots/1.png "")